 Pollutants emitted from vehicles can lead to poor visibility and health problems such as asthma and respiratory illness.
 Pollutants also can damage buildings and affect the quality of water resources.

-Under the Clean Air Act, the U.S. Environmental Protection Agency (EPA) has set protective health-based standards for ozone and other pollutants in the air we breathe.
-Failure to meet the ozone and other standards over a period of time can result in an area being designated "nonattainment" by EPA.
-States strive to achieve attainment with the standards to assure that public health is protected, promote economic growth, avoid the potential loss of federal highway funding, and preclude the time and cost required to develop and implement plans to reattain attainment status.
+Under the Clean Air Act, the US Environmental Protection Agency (EPA) has set protective health-based standards for ozone and other pollutants in the air we breathe.
+Failure to meet the ozone and other standards over a period of time can result in an area being designated nonattainment by EPA.
+States strive to achieve attainment with the standards to ensure that public health is protected, promote economic growth, avoid the potential loss of federal highway funding, and preclude the time and cost required to develop and implement plans to reattain attainment status.
 Learn more.